Under Pressure: Music video

 The music video for the song features neither Queen nor David Bowie due to touring commitments.
-Taking the theme of pressure, director David Mallet edited together stock footage of traffic jams, commuter trains packed with passengers, explosions, riots, cars being crushed, and various pieces of footage from silent films of the 1920s, most notably Sergei Eisenstein's influential Soviet film Battleship Potemkin, The Eagle, My Lady of Whims, the silent Dr. Jekyll and Mr. Hyde starring John Barrymore, and F.W.
-Murnau's Nosferatu, a masterpiece of the German Expressionist movement.
-The video explores the pressure-cooker mentality of a culture willing to wage war against political machines, and at the same time love and have fun (there is also footage of crowds enjoying concerts, and many black and white kissing scenes).
+Director David Mallet edited together stock footage of traffic jams, commuter trains packed with passengers, explosions, riots, cars being crushed, and various pieces of footage from silent films of the 1920s, most notably Sergei Eisenstein's influential Soviet film Battleship Potemkin, The Eagle, My Lady of Whims, the silent Dr. Jekyll and Mr. Hyde starring John Barrymore, and F.W.
+Murnau's Nosferatu.
 Top of the Pops refused to show the video in its original form due to it containing footage of explosions in Northern Ireland, so an edited version was instead shown.
 In 2003, Slant Magazine ranked "Under Pressure" number 27 among the 100 greatest music videos of all time.

 "Ice Ice Baby" sampling controversy

 After Vanilla Ice sampled the song's intro bassline and piano chords for his 1990 single "Ice Ice Baby", he did not initially give songwriting credit or pay royalties to Queen and Bowie.
 When asked to do so, he denied having sampled the song, then he acknowledged the sample but said he had modified it.
 Bowie and Queen sued and received songwriting credit.
 Vanilla Ice later claimed that he had purchased the publishing rights to "Under Pressure", saying that buying the song made more financial sense than paying out royalties, but a Queen spokesman said Vanilla Ice's statement was untrue.